Skip to content | Skip to site navigation | Skip to contact

 Jennifer Jordan is an award-winning author, filmmaker, and screenwriter, with many years experience as a journalist, broadcast producer, radio and television news anchor, voice-over/narration talent and motivational speaker.

-In 2005 she wrote Savage Summit: The Life and Death of the First Women of K2 (William Morrow), which won the 2005 National Outdoor Book Award for Best Mountain Literature and was selected as an Editor' Choice by the New York Times.
+Her first book, Savage Summit: The Life and Death of the First Women of K2 (William Morrow, 2005), won the 2005 National Outdoor Book Award for Best Mountain Literature and was selected as an Editors' Choice by The New York Times.
 She also created, wrote, and co-produced the documentary Women of K2 for National Geographic, which was an official entry in scores of major film festivals, winning five.

 Photo of Jennifer Jordan A Portrait of the Artist as a Young Woman…

-Jordan spent most of the 1990s at WGBH-FM in Boston where she anchored National Public Radio's All Things Considered.
+Jordan spent most of the 1990s at WGBH-FM in Boston where she anchored National Public Radio’s All Things Considered and Morning Edition.
 She also worked with the acclaimed WGBH Channel 2, public television's most prolific production house, as an on-air talent, segment producer and host, researcher and writer.
-Before Jordan joined WGBH she created, produced, hosted and marketed her own talk show, which she syndicated nationally via NPR's satellite network.
+Before Jordan joined WGBH she created, produced, hosted and marketed her own public affairs/news talk show, which she syndicated nationally via NPR's satellite network.

 Photo of Jeff Rhoads Jeff Rhoads climbing in Utah, photo by Jennifer Jordan.